Case Study Analyses of International Research-for-Development Projects and Programs

-Scientific research generates new knowledge.
-Researchers strive for excellence by means of impact, and are accountable to their funders to demonstrate that impact.
-Transdisciplinary approaches are emerging in sustainability and development contexts.
-By placing research around the interest of stakeholders, these projects aim to co-produce more relevant and applicable knowledge.
-As these approaches are new, and because they engage in complex systems, it has been difficult to know what works, how and why.
-We are conducting a series of case study analyses to generate practical knowledge and theoretical insights about whether and how transdisciplinary research contributes to learning, change and, ultimately, impact.
+Research-for-development aims to generate new knowledge and contribute to on-the-ground impact.
+Researchers are accountable to their funders to demonstrate that impact.
+Transdisciplinary approaches are emerging in sustainability and development contexts, aiming to co-produce more relevant and applicable knowledge to address development issues.
+As these approaches are new, and because they engage in complex systems, it is difficult to know what works, how, and why.
+We conduct case study analyses to generate practical knowledge and theoretical insights about whether and how transdisciplinary research-for-development contributes to learning, change, and ultimately impact.

-Purpose: Contribute to the emerging science and practice by assessing a series of applied and transdisciplinary research projects to discover whether and how they contribute to policy and practice change.
-Recommend improved design, methods, and implementation of transdisciplinary and applied research.
+Purpose: Contribute to the emerging science and practice of research-for-development by assessing a series of applied and transdisciplinary research projects to discover whether and how they contribute to policy and practice change.
+Produce recommendations for improved design, methods, and implementation of transdisciplinary and applied research.

 Questions: To what extent and how are research outcomes achieved?

-Method: We studied the research process, knowledge translation, research impacts, as well as drivers for and barriers to the anticipated research outcomes, using Theory of Change-based project evaluation, stakeholder interviews, and document analyses.
+Method: We examine the research process, knowledge translation, research impacts, as well as drivers for and barriers to the anticipated research outcomes using Theory of Change-based project evaluation, stakeholder interviews, and document analyses.

-This case study assesses a World Agroforestry (ICRAF) research project that examined potential implementation realities of impending agroforestry concession contracts in Peru.
+This case study assesses a World Agroforestry (ICRAF) research project that examined agroforestry concession contracts in Peru.
 The SUCCESS Project combined a policy and technical review of legal documents with geospatial and qualitative data collection in the regions of San Martín and Ucayali.
 The project worked directly with smallholders to share knowledge of the concession mechanism, understand capacities to comply, and test a new forest zoning approach.
-ICRAF collaborated with government actors throughout the project, and continues to engage and translate project findings to decision-makers.
-This case study offers an opportunity to explore how research can better inform the implementation of new policy mechanisms to support smallholder livelihoods and forest conservation through engagement and relationship-building at multiple levels.
+ICRAF collaborated with government actors, and continues to engage and translate project findings to decision-makers.
+This case study explores how research can better inform the implementation of new policy mechanisms to support smallholder livelihoods and forest conservation.

 Assessing a Comparative Study on Land Tenure (International)

-Despite decades of tenure reform in developing countries, the impact on the ground has frequently fallen short of expectations.
-This case study assesses CIFOR’s research on tenure reform, which investigated how regulatory frameworks, administrative management, market forces, resource systems and community attributes affect tenure reforms and implementation at the systems level, as well as what bottlenecks exist.
+Despite decades of tenure reform in developing countries, on-the-ground impact has frequently fallen short of expectations.
+This case study assesses CIFOR’s research on tenure reform, which investigated how regulatory frameworks, administrative management, market forces, resource systems, and community attributes affect tenure reforms and implementation at the systems level, as well as what bottlenecks exist.
 Our assessment provides insights into how research contributes to improving tenure reform policy and implementation.

 Assessing Research Outcomes from a Project about the Sustainability of Timber Harvesting in Brazil Nut Concessions (Peru)

-This case study assesses a project undertaken by CIFOR that measured the impact of selective logging on Brazil Nut production in concessions in the Peruvian Amazon in order to provide a scientific evidence base for national quotas on timber harvesting.
-This case gives us a unique opportunity to explore science-policy interfaces in a Latin American context, because the findings were considered in the drafting of the technical guidelines for the sustainable management of Brazil Nut concessions.
+This case study assesses CIFOR research on Brazil Nut production in the Peruvian Amazon.
+The project measured the impact of selective logging in Brazil Nut concessions, providing a scientific evidence base for national quotas on timber harvesting.
+This case offers a unique opportunity to explore the science-policy interface in a Latin American context.
+The findings were considered in the drafting of the technical guidelines for the sustainable management of Brazil Nut concessions.
 Our analysis highlights the challenges of stakeholder identification and engagement when biophysical research seeks to inform policy and practice in complex socio-ecological systems.

 Assessing the Multiple Pathways to Impact of the Poverty and Environment Network (International)